phreakasu/phreakasu/fun.md

 ## Some fun facts:

-- I've lived in 6 different cities in 4 different continents since graduating from college
+- I've lived in 6 different cities on 4 different continents since graduating from college
 - One of the best experiences of my life was bartending at a Chinese theater during a gap year
 - I like to collect weird earrings and vintage postcards from Asia (that are found elsewhere)
-- Halloween is my favorite holiday🎃
+- Halloween is my favorite holiday 🎃

 ## Some lists:
 - [Best classes I’ve taken at MIT](https://suasn.substack.com/p/my-top-mit-classes?sd=pf)